unicef/etools-infra/README.md

  - Setup a virtualenv: `mkvirtualenv -p $(type -p python3.6) --no-site-packages etools`

  - Install fabric: `pip install fabric3`

+ - Change to the etools-infra directory: `cd etools-infra`

  - Initialize submodules and build front-end javascript: `fab init`.
    Apparently it's normal to see lots of warnings from npm and bower,